 The Preliminary Qualifying Exam consists of a written and/or oral exam as determined by the Doctoral Committee.
-The purpose of the Preliminary Qualifying Exam, commonly referred to as "prelims," is to test the student's working knowledge of basic fundamentals in their subject area and qualify them to advance (pass) to the next level, which is the "Qualifying Examination and Dissertation Proposal," within the doctoral program.
-The exam questions will be generated by a committee of at least three faculty in the student's area of concentration, who should strive to achieve consensus concerning the student's performance and quality of work.
+The purpose of the Preliminary Qualifying Exam, commonly referred to as "prelims," is to test the student's working knowledge of fundamentals in their subject area and qualify them to advance (pass) to the next level, which is the "Qualifying Examination and Dissertation Proposal," within the doctoral program.
+The exam questions will be generated by a committee of at least three faculty, who should strive to achieve consensus concerning the student's performance and quality of work.
 In the case of dissenting votes, a majority vote in favor is needed for a successful completion of the Exam.
 The Exam should be taken within 12 months of entering the degree program.
 If the student does not pass the Preliminary Qualifying Exam, a second attempt is allowed.
 The Exam shall be passed within 15 months of entering the degree program and successful completion of the exam will be indicated by all Committee members signing the Preliminary Qualifying Exam Certification.
-Only two attempts are allowed; if a student does not pass on the second attempt, then the student will be presented with the option of receiving a terminal master's degree.
+Only two attempts are allowed.